MxBoud/vscode_settings/Readme.md

-Configuring VSCODE so it is possible to load modules living in the project directory from other scrips not linving in project root.
+Configuring VSCODE so it is possible to load modules living in the project directory from other scrips not living in project root.
 Example with the following structure:
 ```
 PROJECT ROOT
 |_main.py